 The American School of Classical Studies at Athens and the Gennadius Library

 The Gennadius Library of the American School of Classical Studies at Athens invites you to the inaugural Thalia Potamianos Annual Lecture Series on the Impact of Greek Culture.
-Dr. Peter Frankopan will present the second of his three-part series of lectures, "Global Greece: A History," on Wednesday, March 16, 2022, at the Andrew W. Mellon Auditorium in Washington, D.C.
+Dr. Peter Frankopan will present the second of his three-part series of lectures, "Global Greece: A History," on Wednesday, March 16, 2022, in Georgetown University's Lohrfink Auditorium (Washington, D.C.).
 This lecture will also be livestreamed on the School's website at the link below.
 Please click here to learn more about this lecture series.

 About Peter Frankopan